 Podcasts and apps are all the rage these days.
 No matter what you’re into, odds are there’s at least one good podcast about it.
 For language learners, there are a number of different podcasts, apps, and more tools that tackle mastering a new language from just about every angle possible.

 Whether you’re a college student doing a semester abroad, a professional looking to take their career overseas, or are learning a new language just because you want to gain a better understanding of a new culture.

-Here at Live Lingua, we live and breathe language learning — it’s our whole reason for being here on the web, after all.
+Here at Live Lingua, we live and breathe language learning — from German to Japanese to Italian to Chinese to Spanish and beyond — it’s our whole reason for being here on the web, after all.

 These language learning podcasts and apps are the ones our staff turn to when they need a new tip for a language they’re working on or a dose of laughter from a good travel story.

 We hope you’ll enjoy them as much as we do!
 (Just don’t forget to take a coffee break now and then!)

 You can find the best podcasts nearly everywhere these days — form iTunes to Spotify to Google — just search for the podcast you want to find.
 Many teach different languages, while some focus on one specific language.

 Most are free podcasts — with the exception of News in Slow, which charges a small monthly fee.